-West side of 3800 block of Main thrived in developing Midtown
+West Side of 3800 Block of Main Thrived in Developing Midtown

 Around 1910, the Dunn home at 3800 Main was one of only two homes of this block which is now lined with commercial spaces and parking lots.
 That led the Dunns to take advantage of the growing commercial nature of Main – by building business space on to the front of their home.
 The early mixed-use development was next door to what is now the Unicorn Theater.
 The Dunn property is now a parking lot.

-The Dunn’s home at 3820 Main had stood in the same place since 1909, while new business buildings filled in almost every inch of valuable Main Street real estate.
-So the Dunns decided to take advantage of their location, and tacked office space onto the front of their home that would allow their property, allowing it to house Dr. E.H.
+The Dunn’s home at 3820 Main had stood in the same place since 1909 while new business buildings filled in almost every inch of valuable Main Street real estate.
+So the Dunns decided to take advantage of their location and tacked office space onto the front of their home that would allow their property, allowing it to house Dr. E.H.
 Dunn’s medical practice, daughter Edna Marie Dunn’s School of Fashion, and other businesses until the late 1940s.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at the 1940 tax assessment photos of each block in Midtown.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
 This week, we continue to document what is known about the block between 38th and 39th, from Main to Baltimore.
 More about the southwest corner.
 The rest of the block will be featured in upcoming posts.
 Today, Main Street from 38th to 39th.

 A recent Google map view of the block.